Comparing Sony's IMX CMOS Sensor Series

-Just a few years ago, CCD technology made up by far the largest share of sensors in cameras for industrial image processing.
-At that time, CMOS sensors were considered a promising but not yet mature technology in which even experts did not see any immediate serious competition to the established CCD sensors.
+Just a few years ago, CCD technology made up by far the largest share of camera sensors for industrial image processing.
+At that time, CMOS sensors were considered a promising but not yet mature technology in which even experts did not see any immediate competition to the established CCD sensors.

-One of the reasons for the high image quality of IMX sensors is a special technology from Sony called Exmor, in which the noise-reduced analog signal recorded by the sensor is converted into a digital signal directly when the pixels are read out.
-This approach distinguishes IMX sensors from those of other manufacturers and not only improves noise performance, but also enables higher frame rates.
+One of the contributing factors in the high image quality of IMX sensors is a special technology from Sony called Exmor, in which the noise-reduced analog signal recorded by the sensor is converted into a digital signal directly when the pixels are read out.
+This approach distinguishes IMX sensors from their competition and not only improves noise performance, but also enables higher frame rates.

 Another particularly important feature of a sensor is its shutter.
 Implemented in the sensor electronics, it corresponds to the functionality of an aperture in a conventional camera.
 In industrial image processing, two different concepts exist here: rolling shutters and global shutters.
 In sensors with rolling shutters, the lines of a sensor are exposed and read out one after the other.
-In applications with moving objects, this procedure leads to a time-delayed exposure of the sensor lines and, depending on the inspection situation, can cause undesirable distortions in the captured images.
+In applications with moving objects, this procedure leads to a time-delayed exposure of the sensor lines and (depending on the inspection situation) can cause undesirable distortions in the captured images.

-Sensors with global shutter work differently: they read out all exposed pixels at the same time and in this way ensure that images of moving objects can be captured without distortion.
+Sensors with global shutter work differently: they read out all exposed pixels at the same time, ensuring that images of moving objects can be captured without distortion.
 An example of this is capturing images of moving vehicles or objects in traffic applications.

-In addition, the Sony developers integrated functions into this first IMX generation that brought large advantages for use in industrial image processing.
-These include the capability of defining smaller regions of interest (ROIs).
-This limitation of the sensor readout area allows the speed of image acquisition to be increased and the size of the image data for data transmission to be reduced.
-This feature comes into its own when only certain partial areas need to be viewed for the inspection of objects.
+In addition, Sony developers integrated functions into their first IMX generation that brought large advantages for industrial image processing.
+These include the ability to define smaller regions of interest (ROIs).
+Limiting the sensor readout area increases the speed of image acquisition and reduces the size of image data for data transmission.
+This feature is especially beneficial when only certain small areas need to be viewed for the inspection of objects.

 Second IMX generation with reduced pixels

-Compared to the first IMX sensors, the second generation shows significant differences in saturation capacity, which is clearly below the values of its predecessors, but still in the range of CMOS sensors from other manufacturers.
+Compared to the first IMX sensors, the second generation shows significant differences in saturation capacity.
+While clearly below the values of its predecessors, it is still in the range of CMOS sensors from other manufacturers.
 However, this characteristic is outweighed by the fact that Sony was able to almost triple the achievable resolution with a comparable sensor format.

 STARVIS sensors with backside-illuminated technology

-With the STARVIS family, Sony has been offering a powerful sensor technology for quite some time, which initially existed only in different color variants and was used primarily in surveillance applications.
+With the STARVIS family, Sony has been offering a powerful sensor technology for quite some time.
+It initially existed only in different color variants and was used primarily in surveillance applications.
 After the introduction of monochrome STARVIS models, these sensors became increasingly interesting for factory automation applications.
-This sensor family from Sony was developed in parallel with the Pregius line and was initially only available with rolling shutter, but later also with global shutter.
+This sensor family from Sony was developed in parallel with the Pregius line and was initially only available with rolling shutter, but later also offered global shutter.
 STARVIS sensors are also marked with the abbreviation IMX and work with square pixels between 1.85 µm and 3.76 µm edge length.

 Pregius S, the current 4th generation

-Which CMOS sensor is best suited for an application depends on the task at hand.
-One of the decisive criteria here is the trigger speed of the cameras used and their sensors: If images are to be taken of fast-moving objects, triggering must be as fast and precise as possible.
-Here, Pregius sensors have better values than sensors of the STARVIS series: The time between triggering and reading out an image is only about 20 µs for Pregius sensors, while this time can be 450 µs and more for STARVIS sensors.
+Deciding which CMOS sensor is best suited for an application depends on the task at hand.
+One of the decisive criteria is the trigger speed of the cameras used and their sensors: If images of fast-moving objects are desired, triggering must be as fast and precise as possible.
+Here, Pregius sensors have better values than STARVIS series sensors: The time between triggering and reading out an image is only about 20 µs for Pregius sensors, while STARVIS sensors may require 450 µs or more.
 Cameras with Pregius sensors are therefore the better choice in applications where precise execution of the trigger is crucial for image quality.
-Examples from industry include the inspection of very fast-moving objects such as bottles or printed circuit boards as well as motion analysis in sports.
+Examples from industry include inspecting very fast-moving objects, such as bottles or printed circuit boards, as well as motion analysis in sports.
 3D applications or applications using multi-camera systems also benefit from the high trigger speed and accuracy of Pregius-based cameras.